ericmasiello/apis-workshop/slides.md

 * An API is a way to expose and consume data from users
 * A Web API is made up of endpoints
-* Endpoints are composed of a web path and an HTTP verb
+* Endpoints are composed of a path (URL) and an HTTP verb
 * REST defines conventions for how to configure endpoints

 ---